sharikhh/House-Price-Prediction/README.md

 House Price Prediction

-In this project I have generated a machine learning model to determine the house price the best model has been generated using the appropriate selection method
+In this project I have used a machine learning model to determine the house price depending upon the particular requirements the best model has been used after hyper parameter tuning